Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/create-vm-specialized-portal.md

 ---
-title: Criar uma VM do Windows a partir de um VHD especializado no portal do Azure | Documentos da Microsoft
+title: Criar uma VM do Windows de um VHD especializado no portal do Azure | Microsoft Docs
 description: Crie uma nova VM do Windows a partir de um VHD no portal do Azure.
 services: virtual-machines-windows
 documentationcenter: ''